seanfisk/mastering-eos/manual/user-level-sw/user-hierarchies.rst

 Managing Paths
 ==============

-Although the previous ``export`` commands work fine, there is a lot of repitition, especially if you would like to use :ref:`linuxbrew-section` as well.
+Although the previous ``export`` commands work fine, there is a lot of repetition, especially if you would like to use :ref:`linuxbrew-section` as well.
 In this case, the following snippet from the :ref:`shell-example-files` is recommended as a replacement:

 .. literalinclude:: ../shell/profile.bash
    :language: bash